 By Suzie Kim, Communications Team

-Shape your future classroom!
+Join us this week to shape your future classroom!
 As part of Academic and Campus Event’s Transforming the Instructional Landscape project, the Innovation Hub is bringing the design process into the U of T community.
 Join us in the Bahen Atrium and Med-Sci Lobby so we can ask you: what makes a classroom great?
-Continue reading “Upcoming Event: Transforming the Instructional Landscape – What makes a classroom great?”
+Continue reading “Happening This Week: What Makes a Classroom Great?”